-Please sit in the audience section until your matter is heard.
+Check with the JA for direction on whether to wait in the audience section until your matter is called or to set up by the witness stand.
 When it is time for your service to begin, you can use the table below the witness stand.
+There may be more than one reporter set up at a time.